NeuraiProject/neurai-history-list/README.md

 - One or more unspent transaction outputs (UTXOs) to cover the miner fee, Alice needs to pay some RVN to send an asset.
 - One or more UTXOs for the LEMONADE transfer, like input 20 LEMONADE, output one to BOB and 19 back to a change address.

+## Install

+`npm install @ravenrebels/ravencoin-history-list`

 ## How to use

 As a developer, you have to ask a Ravencoin node for the address deltas (getaddressdelta).
 The address deltas represents everything that has come in and out from your addresses.

-See example below.

-## Install

-`npm install @ravenrebels/ravencoin-history-list`

-## How to use

 `  import {getHistory } from "@ravenrebels/ravencoin-history-list";`